naik24/ImageProcessing-ComputerVision/Soccer Object Detection/readme.md

 # Soccer Object Detection using YOLOv10

+**Objective:** In this project, we train the YOLOv10 model to detect players, referees, football and the goalkeeper on a soccer field.

 YOLOv10 (You Only Look Once version 10) is an advanced real-time object detection system that builds on the principles established by its predecessors in the YOLO family.
 Known for its high speed and accuracy, YOLOv10 leverages deep learning techniques to detect and classify objects within images or video frames in a single pass through the network, making it extremely efficient for real-time applications.